Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Morse-Conley-Floer homology

+The compactness replaces the Palais-Smale condition for traditional variational problems and allows a finite count of critical points and certain flow-lines.
 The compactness result is based on elliptic estimates and the ``geometric type'' of the nonlinearity $\psi$ (coercivity).
 The latter provides an a priori $L^\infty$-bound on complete trajectories $z(t,x)$.
-The global compactness result is a crucial pillar for defining invariants, cf.\ \cite{MR1703347,MR3349416,MR987770}.
+The global compactness result is a crucial pillar for defining invariants, cf.\ \cite{MR1703347,GVVW,MR987770}.
 Nonetheless, when such a property is not available, for example when $\psi (u)u>0$ for $|u|\to\infty$, one way to circumvent this problem is to consider bounded solutions restricted to a subset $\mathcal{N}\subset C^1([0,\pi])$.
 In fact, we will use isolating neighborhoods $\mathcal{N}$ (see Definition~\ref{def:isolating} below) even for coercive nonlinearities.
 We define

 Bounded solutions define the equivalent of an invariant set since $t$-translation of bounded solutions of the nonlinear Cauchy-Riemann equations in $\mathcal{W}_{\epsilon,h}(\mathcal{N})$ induces a (continuous) $\R$-flow on the (metric) space $\mathcal{W}_{\epsilon,h}$ (compact-open topology).
 We define